Isomorphic inverse problems

-which will be basic for us.
 Recall some definitions.
-We write $\cH_\C$ for the complexification of the real Hilbert space $\cH$.
-Suppose that $\cH, \cH_o$ are real separable Hilbert spaces.
-The mapping $F:\cH\to \cH_o$ is a local real analytic isomorphism iff for any $y\!\in\!\cH$ it has an analytic continuation $\wt{F}$ into some complex neighborhood $y\!\in\!U\!\ss\!{\cH}_\C$\,, which is a bijection between $U$ and some open set $\wt{F}(U)\!\ss\!{\cH_o}_\C$ and if $\wt{F}$, $\wt{F}^{-1}$ are analytic mappings on $U$\,, $\wt{F}(U)$ respectively. $F$ is a real-analytic bijection (shortly RAB) between $\cH$ and $\cH_o$ if it is both a bijection and a local real analytic isomorphism.
-We recall well known results about bijections.
+We write $\cK_\C$ for the complexification of the real Hilbert space $\cK$.
+Suppose that $ \cK, \cS$ are real separable Hilbert spaces.
+The mapping $f:\cK\to \cS$ is a local real analytic isomorphism iff for any $y\!\in\!\cK$ it has an analytic continuation $\wt{f}$ into some complex neighborhood $\!V\!\ss\!{\cK}_\C$ of $ y$, which is a bijection between $V$ and some open set $\wt{f}(V)\!\ss\!{\cS}_\C$ and if $\wt{f}$, $\wt{f}^{-1}$ are analytic mappings on $V$\,, $\wt{f}(V)$ respectively.
+The mapping $f$ is a real-analytic bijection (shortly a RAB) between $\cK$ and $\cS$ if it is both a bijection and a local real analytic isomorphism.